Fill (archaeology)

 In archaeology a fill is the material that has accumulated or has been deposited into a cut feature such as ditch or pit of some kind of a later date than the feature itself.
 Fills are an important part of the archaeological record as their formation and composition can throw light on many aspects of archaeological study.

 Primary fills

 A primary fill is the context that first appears in the sequence after the context representing the cut it "fills".
 In many cases this will be a silt or naturally accumulating material that forms in the base of some hole or trench before its function is realized.
-For example, a medieval rubbish pit may be open for some time before rubbish is placed in it allowing natural processes to silt up the base, but the interpretation may mark the end of a cut feature's use.
+For example, a medieval rubbish pit may be open for some time before rubbish is placed in it allowing natural processes to silt up the base.
 Similarly, a ditch that silts up by neglect could represent the start of the end of the features function in the record.
 Secondary and subsequent fills all form above the primary fill.

 Primary fills, in the plural sense, are all the fills within a feature that are sealed by layer(s) possibly representing a change in phase or function.